Donate to GiveWell's top charities

 Donations to GiveWell are tax-deductible in the US, and we are able to take donations for the support of any of our top charities.
 In addition:

 - Charity-specific considerations.
 Gifts to the Against Malaria Foundation are tax-deductible in several countries, including the US, UK, Canada, and Germany.
 Gifts to SCI are tax-deductible in the UK.
 Gifts to the Iodine Global Network are tax-deductible in Canada.

 - UK donors can make a tax-deductible donation to the Giving What We Can Trust for the support of one or more or GiveWell's recommended charities.
 Only charities listed on the form are currently eligible – more may be added later.
 Donations by UK tax-payers via the trust are eligible for Gift Aid.

 - German and Swiss donors can make a deductible donation to Giordano-Bruno-Stiftung or GBS Schweiz for the support of GiveWell or one or more of our recommended charities.
 Only charities listed on the form are currently eligible – more may be added later.

 Donate to GiveWell

-Using the button below, you can make a donation that we will use to make grants to our recommended charities, or an unrestricted donation, that we may use to support our operating costs or to make grants, at our discretion:
+Using the button below, you can make a donation that we will use to make grants to our recommended charities or a donation to support GiveWell's operations: